eliaspfe/Project_Tool_to_analyse_complexity_sorting_algorythm/readme.md

 ### 3. Install required Packages
 - `pip install -r requirements.txt`
 ### 4. Create .env file from template
-Create a .env file and paste the API key into the created file
+Create a file named '.env' and paste the API key into the created file
 ### 5. Run the GUI
 To run the Tool run the `GUI.py` file.